Victor-Jacon/react-real-task-tracker/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+# Tracking Progress

+-Put a Json.server fake backend ✔️

+(wanna test it? just open another terminal for the json server, and run npm start )

-## For Jacon's Creativity Surges..
+# For Jacon's Creativity Surges..#

 -Create a week and month view
 -Drag and Drop to week and month